 Works at Seso

 Caleb joined Watsi on July 6th, 2015.
-Six years ago, Caleb joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caleb's most recent donation traveled 8,700 miles to support Paulo, a 5-year-old boy from Tanzania, to fund a treatment for his knee condition.
+Eight years ago, Caleb joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caleb's most recent donation traveled 8,800 miles to support Ing, a widow and retired farmer from Cambodia, to fund cataract surgery so that she can see well again.